dheera/big-yellow-proxxon-mf70-conversion/README.md

 Insert the original manufacturer's metal plates into the X axis parts.

 Then reassemble the X axis, similar to how you did the Y axis.
+Roller bearing goes near the shaft coupler (right) side, oil-impregnated bronze washer goes on the lock nut (left) side.
 The only difference is that the Y axis uses a 2mm spacer instead of the 5mm spacer.
 In this picture my 2mm spacer didn't arrive so I stacked 2 washers, but I recommend avoiding that practice.

 Install the steppers.